arthur88/angular-loan-form/README.md

 9. All forms data is saved into service called  `loan-info-storage.service`
 10. Implemented progress bar to show completion status in percentage values
 11. Footer year uses datePipe.

+12. Implemented some tests.
+To run tests need to change `src: main.ts` to `src: main-testing.ts` into application.json file